 Now you know how many calories you should be burning and how to track them.
 The next question is how to count calories coming in.
 The easiest method is to use a calorie tracking app such as MyFitnessPal or Lose It!.
 These apps help users log food and offer time-saving features so you can count calories with much less effort.
 Many also integrate with fitness trackers, allowing you to see your real-time deficit or surplus.

 Don’t miss: Comparing the most popular calorie-tracking apps

 Most importantly, tracking apps make the busy work of calorie tracking far less time-consuming.
 Plus, the process of tracking food can also be eye-opening.
 You will quickly learn that you consume many “invisible” calories from sources such as cooking oil, butter, and beverages such as soda or specialty coffees.
 Cut these out of your diet, and you will immediately make progress.

 Don’t forget to exercise

 You can lose weight simply by cutting your calories, but adding exercise is highly advisable.
-Exercise allows you to eat more while staying in a deficit and accelerate your progress.
-More to the point, when you exercise, you increase your metabolic rate so that you burn more calories even at rest.
+For starters, exercise is good for your overall health, including your cardiovascular system.
+Exercise also allows you to eat more while staying in a deficit and accelerates your progress.
+When you exercise, you increase your metabolic rate so that you burn more calories even at rest.
 In short, you increase your BMR because muscle is more metabolically active.

 Again, the key is in the dosage: find a form of exercise that you enjoy and can stick with consistently.
-You don’t need to go to the gym or perform intense HIIT sessions: you can do something fun and simple, like going for runs or even playing a bit of Beat Saber.
+You don’t need to go to the gym or perform intense HIIT sessions: you can do something fun and simple, like going for runs or walking your pet daily.